NovaBACKUP Blog

 Backup Your Backup in the Cloud

-Check out this infographic to learn about what is and is NOT cloud backup, get fun facts about the size of our digital universe, stats on cloud storage adoption, free cloud storage options, and 5 easy steps on how to backup your backup in the cloud.
+Check out this infographic to learn what is and is NOT cloud backup, explore fun facts about the size of our digital universe, review stats on cloud storage adoption, compare popular free cloud storage options, and follow 5 easy steps on how to back up your backup in the cloud so your data is protected even if your primary backup fails.

 Cloud Backup Infographic